-Here are just a few projects that were recently completed or currently in the works.
+Here are just a few projects that were recently completed or are currently in the works.
 The first project was a Fix and Flip loan of a multifamily property.
-The Borrower acquired the property to add value by rehabilitation.
+The Borrower acquired the property to add value through rehabilitation.
 Rehab is now complete, and the units are now being leased out to tenants.
 Upgrades to the property included new kitchens for all 6 units, bathroom remodels for all 6 units, a new HVAC system, paint throughout, and new flooring.
 Here are some before and after images of the completed project.

 Before: Fix & Flip Loan

 After: Fix & Flip Loan